Global Negotiation Conference 2021

 Having left Latvia as a child refugee, Vaira started schooling in a refugee camp in Germany in 1945, continued in French Morocco, and pursued higher education in Canada, with a Ph.D. in experimental psychology (1965) at McGill University in Montreal.
 Dr. Vike-Freiberga emerged as a prominent spokesperson on politics and science policy whilst Professor of psychology and interdisciplinary scholar at the University of Montreal (1965-1998).
 She returned to her native country in 1998 to head the Latvian Institute.
 Less than a year later she was elected President by the Latvian Parliament and re-elected in 2003.

 Dr. Vike-Freiberga is a member, board member or patron of 30 international organisations, including the World Leadership Alliance, the Board of Trustees of the Nizami Ganjavi International Centre (Co-chair), and the European Council on Foreign Relations, as well as five Academies.

 She has been awarded 34 Orders of Merit (1st class) and 19 Honorary doctorates, as well as many medals, prizes and honours, for distinguished work in the humanities and social sciences.
 She has published 14 books and authored over 200 articles, book chapters, reports, and audiovisual materials.

-The speech will stream live on the Global Negotiation Conference Youtube Channel at 18:00 (Central European Time) on the 21st April 2020.
+The speech will stream live on the Global Negotiation Conference Youtube Channel at 18:30 (Central European Summer Time) on July 2021.